grahamwaters/grahamwaters/README.md

 *   🌍  I'm based in Austin, Texas

+* I am a Texas Tech (Undergrad) Alumni, and a Brandeis University (Graduate) Alumni.

+*  🎓  My Master's is in Strategic Analytics.

 - 🔭 I’m currently working on [NovelAI - Lorebook Generation](https://github.com/grahamwaters/lorebook_generator_for_novelai.git) for authors that are jumpstarting their productivity with machine learning.

 - 🌱 I’m currently learning Neural Networks and Text Summation in Sklearn.
 I'd like to get into NLP and GPT-3 with OpenAI as well.